Should you visit Brussels, the capital of Belgium or Antwerp?

 Antwerp or Brussels: Which city should you visit?

-In order to help you decide, I’ve broken down the comparison of the two into different categories from sights to trip costs.
-So read on to find out which city should you travel to.
+As someone who’s visited both cities, I’ve broken down the comparison of the two into different categories from sights to trip costs, in order to help you decide.

 European Parliament